Neylz/opti-mcfunction/docs/advanced.md

 execute as @e[tag=!sky_burn_has_group] run function example:assign_group
 ```

 This is already enough to give each entity a group.
-Note that I also removed the shedule functions from the load, since we won't be using it anymore.
-I also deleted the `shedule_5t.mcfunction` function
+Note that I also removed the schedule  functions from the load, since we won't be using it anymore.
+I also deleted the `schedule _5t.mcfunction` function

 Now, we need to modify our tick to select one of the groups to update, and update the corresponding group.
 Let's do it.